chrisdoofer/OpenAI-Playground/README.md

 2. The [azuredeploy.parameters.json](./IaC/bicep/azuredeploy.parameters.json) file contains the necessary variables to deploy the Bicep project.
 Update the file with appropriate values.
 Descriptions for each parameter can be found in the [main.bicep](./IaC/bicep/main.bicep) file.
 3. Optionally, verify what Bicep will deploy, passing in the name of the resource group created earlier and the necessary parameters for the Bicep template - `az deployment group what-if --resource-group <RESOURCE_GROUP_NAME> --template-file .\main.bicep --parameters .\azuredeploy.parameters.json`
 4. Deploy the template, passing in the name of the resource group created earlier and the necessary parameters for the Bicep template - `az deployment group create --resource-group <RESOURCE_GROUP_NAME> --template-file .\main.bicep --parameters .\azuredeploy.parameters.json`

-#### Terraform

-1. The [terraform.tfvars](./IaC/terraform/terraform.tfvars) file contains the necessary variables to apply the Terraform configuration.
-Update the file with appropriate values.
-Descriptions for each variable can be found in the [variables.tf](./IaC/terraform/variables.tf) file.
-2. Initialize Terraform - `terraform init`
-3. Optionally, verify what Terraform will deploy - `terraform plan`
-4. Deploy the configuration - `terraform apply`

 ### Deploy the Function App Code